The Congestion Charge applies between 7.00 and 18.00, Monday to Friday, excluding Bank Holidays.

 Disabled drivers that are exempt from road tax are exempt from the Congestion Charge and do not have to register.

-Motorbikes, mopeds and bicycles are exempt, there's also an Ultra Low Emission Vehicle discount for some electric and plug-in hybrid cars and vehicles with nine or more seats.
+Motorbikes, mopeds and bicycles are exempt, there's also a Cleaner Vehicle Discount for some electric and plug-in hybrid cars and vehicles with nine or more seats.
 For full information on London congestion charge discounts and exemptions visit TfL's Congestion Charge page.